DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/4 Sprites.md

 ### Importing Sprites

 Before we can use a sprite we need to actually put it into our game.
-We're going to do the same thing we did with the "WhiteBox" and "WhiteCircle" but this time I'm going to let you choose the Sprite.
+We're going to do the same thing we did with the "WhiteBox" and "WhiteCircle" but this time we're going to let you choose the Sprite.

 For this let's get three different Sprites.\
 We are going to need :